NotLe0n/TeamSpectate/README.md

 You can also cycle different players using a hotkey (you have to set it fist)

 You are also able to spectate a boss by clicking its button in the same menu.

+If you die you automatically spectate the closest player (can be turned off).
+When you respawn you automatically stop spectating (can also be turned off).